Capital punishment in Canada: Military executions

-During the First World War, 25 Canadian soldiers were executed.
+During World War I, 25 Canadian soldiers were executed.
 Most were shot for service offences such as desertion and cowardice, but two executions were for murder.
 For details of these see List of Canadian soldiers executed during World War I.

+During World War II, one Canadian soldier, Private Harold Pringle, was executed by firing squad for murder.
+Another six Canadian soldiers, including August Sangret, were executed for murder in Britain after being tried by civilian courts under English law.
+After World War II, four German war criminals were executed by the Royal Canadian Air Force for crimes against Canadian POWs following investigations by Canadian War Crimes Investigation Unit.
+On 15 April 1946, Wilhelm Jung and Johann Georg Schumacher were executed by firing squad for the murder of a Canadian prisoner.
+On 11 May 1946, Robert Hölzer and Walter Weigel were executed by firing squad for the murder of three Canadian prisoners.
+These were the last executions by firing squad by Canada.

-One Canadian soldier, Private Harold Pringle, was executed during the Second World War for murder.
-Furthermore, five German prisoners-of-war (POWs) convicted of the murders of other POWs were among the six executed in Canada's last mass execution in 1946.
-However, this latter trial and the executions took place under Canadian civil, rather than military, law and authority.
+Five German POWs convicted of the murders of other POWs were executed in Canada in 1946.
+Four of them were among the five executed in Canada's last mass execution on 18 December 1946.
+However, their trials and executions took place under Canadian civil, rather than military, law and authority.

 Executioners

 John Radclive

 John Radclive was Canada's first professional executioner, placed on the federal payroll as a hangman by a Dominion order-in-council in 1892, on the recommendation of the justice minister Sir John Thompson.
 Radclive is often described as having trained under British hangman William Marwood although there is no documentary proof for this.
 He can be shown to have hanged at least 69 people in Canada, although his life total was likely much higher.
 At his death, the Toronto Telegram said he had 150 executions.
 He died of alcohol-related illness in Toronto on February 26, 1911, at the age of 55.